-Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed on the 15th day of the month of Kartika in the Hindu calendar.
+Diwali (Dīvali, Dīpāwali, or Deepavali) is a festival of lights observed in October or November each year.
 Many events are held in Australia to celebrate Diwali.

 Large-scale Diwali events, such as fairs and carnivals, are held in cities such as Melbourne and Sydney.
 These events often feature:

 - Organized firework displays.